 - 1. If glass becomes darkened through slow burning or poor wood, it can readily be cleaned with fireplace glass cleaner when stove is cold.
 Never scrape with an object that might scratch the glass.
 The type and amount of deposit on the glass is a good indication of the flue pipe and chimney buildup.
 A light brown dusty deposit that is easily wiped off usually indicates good combustion and dry, well-seasoned wood and therefore relatively clean pipes and chimney.
 On the other hand, a black greasy deposit that is difficult to remove is a result of wet and green wood and too slow a burning rate.
 This heavy deposit is building up at least as quickly in the chimney. - 2.
-DOOR GASKETS The gasket used by Pacific Energy (3/4"(19mm) High density fiberglass rope) requires only light pressure to seal.
+DOOR GASKETS The gasket used by Pacific Energy (7/8"(22mm) medium density fiberglass rope) requires only light pressure to seal.
 This will prolong seal life.
 It is important that the door seal be maintained in good condition.
 Periodically inspect seals and replace if necessary.
-Follow the instructions included in the kit, available from your nearest Pacific Energy dealer.
-See Replacement Parts List - 3.
+Follow the instructions included in the kit (prt# 80000156), obtainable from your nearest Pacific Energy dealer. - 3.
 DOOR GLASS Do not slam loading door or otherwise impact glass.
 When closing door, make sure that no logs protrude to impact the glass.
 If the glass gets cracked or broken, it must be replaced before using the stove.
 Replacement glass can be obtained from your dealer.
-Use 18"(457mm) x 10-1/4"(260mm) x 5 mm.
+Use 8-13/16"(224mm) x 15-1/4"(387mm) x 5 mm.
 Ceramic glass only.
-See Replacement Parts List page 28.
-Do not substitute with any other type of Glass. - To remove broken glass, undo the four retaining screws and remove clamps and frame, noting position for re-assembly.
+Do not substitute with any other type. - To remove broken glass, undo the four retaining screws and remove clamps and frame, noting position for re-assembly.
 Remove all particles of glass.
 Be careful as they are very sharp.
 Install new glass complete with gasket.
 Replace frame, clamps and screws.